semaphoreui/semaphore-docs/user-guide/integrations.md

 # Integrations

-Integrations enable Semaphore to interact with third-party services, such as GitHub and GitLab.
+Integrations allow establishing interaction between Semaphore and external services, such as GitHub and GitLab.

 ![](<../.gitbook/assets/integrations_1.jpg>)